bsikar/pos-system/backend/README.md

 this will start a docker container, add test seeds to the database, run the rust tests, then stop the docker container removing all test seed data

 # Common Problems
-make sure that the ports you are binding to are not already in use
+* make sure that the ports you are binding to are not already in use
+* make sure you have sqlite installed